 Each school has its own application process, and you’ll need different information for each one.
 However, there are a few common requirements for your MBA application.

-Students can take the test year-round, but only on dates set by the testing centers.
+Students can take the test only on specific dates set by the testing centers.
 Business schools often accept scores in the 650 to 690 range but prefer scores of 700 or higher.

-Many top business schools do not set a minimum requirement for undergraduate GPA, but you’ll have the best chance of being accepted if you have a GPA above 3.5.
+Many top business schools do not set a minimum requirement for undergraduate GPAs, but you’ll have the best chance of being accepted with a GPA above 3.5.

 MBA applications often require a professional resume.
-Many business students work for several years before applying to an MBA program, so setting career goals early while in undergraduate school can help students prepare for their MBA application.
+Many business students work for several years before applying to an MBA program, and setting career goals early on can help students prepare to apply.

-For example, students who want to pursue an MBA in finance should gain professional experience in finance before applying for their MBA.
-Business schools seek applicants with clear professional goals and relevant experience to their chosen program.
+For example, students who want to pursue an MBA in finance should work in finance before applying for their MBA.
+Business schools seek applicants with clear professional goals and experience relevant to their chosen program.

 Students should expect essay prompts such as:

-- How will the MBA program help you meet your career goals?
+- How will this MBA program help you meet your career goals?

 - What will you contribute to the business school/MBA program?